daniel-kun/cryptography-primer.info/docs/algorithms/aes.md

 !!! warning

-    Do not use your regular "random" function for AES key generation, but use your crypto library's dedicated functions for this.
+    Do not use your regular "random" function for key generation, but use your crypto library's dedicated functions for this.

 === "Python"